 Atmosphere

-Atmosphere refers to the feeling or mood created by a place, situation or text – it usually changes from scene to scene and is built by sensory imagery and word choices.
+The atmosphere of a text is crafted through sensory imagery and word choices.
 This is what makes dark, stormy nights in novels feel eerie and foreboding.

 A figure of speech that involves the use of a word or phrase in a way that deviates from its conventional meaning or usage.

+Catachresis is essentially an extreme form of metaphor or analogy, stretching the boundaries of language to create a vivid or striking image.
 It can involve the application of a word to something that it doesn’t literally apply to, resulting in a surprising or unusual comparison.

 Example: “I could smell the silence” uses the word ‘smell’ where it does not usually apply, creating a vivid description of silence through an unusual word choice.